nautobot/nautobot-app-ssot/docs/admin/integrations/vsphere_setup.md

 The default maps the `PREFERRED` and `UNKNOWN` states from vSphere to the `Active` and `Reserved`, respectively.

-> Note: Installation of the vSphere integration with ensure that the above 2 statuses exist.
-If you change this setting, you will have to ensure that the Nautobot status you are mapping to has already been created.
+> Note: Installation of the vSphere integration will ensure that the above 2 Statuses exist.
+If you change this setting, you will have to ensure that the Nautobot Status you are mapping to has already been created.
 It is highly recommended to leave the default settings here.

 ### Configuring Virtual Machine Interface Status Map

-Virtual Machine Interface Status Map is a mandatory setting used to map the status of an Interface in vSphere to a status in Nautobot.
+Virtual Machine Interface Status Map is a mandatory setting used to map the status of an Interface in vSphere to a Status in Nautobot.

 ```json
 {